Thyroid surgery

 Look here

-Thyroidectomy, or thyroidectomy, is a surgical procedure in which all or part of the thyroid gland is removed.
-Surgery may be necessary for the treatment and diagnosis of various thyroid diseases, such as hyperthyroidism, goiters, thyroid nodules of unclear nature (to clarify whether they are benign or malignant), inflammatory diseases of the thyroid gland, and cancers.
+Thyroidectomy is a surgical procedure in which all or part of the thyroid gland is removed.
+Surgery may be necessary for the diagnosis and treatment of various thyroid diseases, such as hyperthyroidism, goiter, thyroid nodules of unclear nature (to clarify whether they are benign or malignant), inflammatory diseases of the thyroid gland, and cancers.

-An endocrinologist always refers the patient to thyroid surgery.
-If there is a referral, the patient can choose the treatment facility and the surgeon who will perform the operation.
-Subsequent follow-up and replacement therapy is carried out by an endocrinologist.
+Referral to thyroid surgery is always done by an endocrinologist and after which the patient can choose the treatment facility and the surgeon who will perform the operation.
+Subsequent follow-up and replacement therapy is carried out by the endocrinologist.

 Play Video